Blosc/bcolz/doc/intro.rst

 column-wise order and not on a row-wise order, as the ``structured array``, allowing for very cheap column handling.
-This is of paramount importance when you need to add and remove columns in wide (and possibly large) in-memory tables --doing this with regular ``structured arrays`` in NumPy is exceedingly slow.
+This is of paramount importance when you need to add and remove columns in wide (and possibly large) in-memory and on-disk tables --doing this with regular ``structured arrays`` in NumPy is exceedingly slow.

 Also, column-wise ordering turns out that this gives the `ctable` a huge opportunity to improve compression ratio.
 This is because data